The 5W2H Method: A Simple Framework for Asking the Right Questions (Free PPT)

 Introduction

-The 5W2H method is a simple yet powerful framework for asking the right questions to understand a situation or problem fully.
+The 5W2H method is a simple yet powerful framework for asking the right questions to fully understand a situation or the root causes of a problem.

 5W2H stands for the questions: what, why, where, when, Who, how, and how much.

-You can comprehensively understand any project, issue, or process by answering these questions.
+By answering these questions, you can comprehensively understand any project, issue, or process.

 To practically apply the 5W2H framework to your projects, download our free PDF and PowerPoint templates, which are available at the end of this blog post.